Former state routes in Pennsylvania: PA 280

 Pennsylvania Route 280 in Allegheny County ran entirely along Rodi Road from Thompson Run Road (formerly PA 503) in Wilkins Township to its northern terminus at former PA 80 (now PA 380) in Penn Hills from 1928 to its decommissioning in 1946.
 In 1963, the 2.10-mile segment from US 22 Business in Churchill to said northern terminus was assigned its current route, PA 791.

 PA 319

 Pennsylvania Route 319 in Fayette County ran from the WV/PA state line in Lake Lynn to U.S. 40 in Hopwood.
 It was decommissioned in 1946 and the southern portion was reassigned in 1967 as its current designation of PA 857.

 PA 336

 Pennsylvania Route 336 ran from PA 286 in Glen Campbell/Indiana County to former PA 236 near Rossiter/Jefferson County.
 It was one of the longer lasting former routes, having been decommissioned in 1984 and separated into four quadrant state routes.

+PA 337

+Pennsylvania Route 337 was the designation for what is now State Route 3005 running for 22 miles from its southern terminus US Route 62 in Tidioute to its northern terminus at US Route 62/US Route 6 in Warren, Pennsylvania.
+It serves as a primary rural road serving the Allegheny National Forest.
+It was superseded by the nearby US 62.

+Although the designation and signs were officially removed in 1984, the road retains Route 337 on its road signs from the terminus at Tidioute to the Hearts Content section of the Allegheny National Forest.
+A small shield can be found (although in the shield shape of a US Route) where it marks its former designation at the southern terminus at Tidioute.